julienlevasseur/zabbix_sqs_template/README.md

 zabbix                     : ok=3    changed=2    unreachable=0    failed=0
 ```

-The last step to do for having the template working is to import the template hitself to your zabbix server.
+The last step to do for having the template working is to import the template itself to your zabbix server.
 This can be done with [util_zabbix chef cookbook](https://github.com/julienlevasseur/util_zabbix) :

 ```ruby